ahojszyk/German-Credit-Card-Classification/README.md

 | Actual 1  | 0   | 1   |
 | Actual 2  | 5   | 0   |

-In this matrix, misclassifying a ‘Bad’ applicant as ‘Good’ incurs a higher cost (5) compared to misclassifying a ‘Good’ applicant as ‘Bad’ (1).

 For a detailed description of each attribute, please refer this [article](https://www1.beuth-hochschule.de/FB_II/reports/Report-2019-004.pdf).